-This CDP Voter Protection Team Primer on the March 5, 2024, Primary Election, spearheaded by CDP P2TV Preparing for Election Day Legal Manual Principal Author Steven Kamp, Esq., includes a general overview and key points on voting and election for this election cycle, including all laws in effect on March 5, 2024.
+This CDP Voter Protection Team Primer on the November 5, 2024, General Election, spearheaded by CDP P2TV Preparing for Election Day Legal Manual Principal Author Steven Kamp, Esq., includes a general overview and key points on voting and election for this election cycle, including all laws in effect on August 31, 2024, as well as three 2024 urgency bills that may take effect on some date in September.

-If voters encounter issues with voting, or if your County Central Committee, campaign, or organization encounter issues relating to election and voting, please contact our California Democratic Party Voter Protection Hotline: (877) 321-VOTE (8683) or email voterprotectionteam@cadem.org
+If voters encounter issues with voting, or if your County Central Committee, campaign, or organization encounter issues relating to election and voting, please contact our California Democratic Party.

+CADEM Voter Protection Hotline: (877) 321-VOTE (8683)

+Email: voterprotectionteam@cadem.org